awebfactory/react-pathways/README.md

 # react-starter
-A minimalist latest version react and react-router skeleton, an exploration for personal use
+A minimalist latest version react and react-router skeleton, an exploration for personal use (ES6, browserify, watchify, browsersync, sass, npm instead of gulp...)

 ## Minimalist instructions